karstnDE/frontend/README.md

 # karstenalytics Frontend

-This repository hosts the public-facing documentation and interactive dashboards for the karstenalytics treasury analytics project.
+This repository hosts the public-facing documentation and interactive dashboards for Solana DeFi analytics.
 The site is built with [Docusaurus v3](https://docusaurus.io/) and features custom theming, responsive layouts, and integrated Plotly dashboards.

 ## Technology Stack